Sustainsys/Saml2/doc/Configuration.md

 #### `metadataLocation` Attribute (Federation)
 *Attribute of [`<add>`](#add-federation-element)*

 URL to the full metadata of the federation.
-AuthServices will download the metadata and add all identity providers found to the list of known and trusted identity providers.
+Saml2 will download the metadata and add all identity providers found to the list of known and trusted identity providers.
 The location can be a URL, an absolute path to a local file or an app relative path (e.g. ~/App_Data/IdpMetadata.xml)